-Though the region's basic toolkit for fighting climate change has remained consistent since 2010, the State regularly updates the region's GHG and VMT targets and requires each RTP update to include a revised climate analysis that demontsrates the region's progress toward these new targets that accounts for state clean vehicle and fuel strategies and that updates the level of implementation of different local and regional strategies to reflect the policies and investments in the RTP.
-If this analysis finds that the RTP is not sufficient to meet regional targets, JPACT and Metro Council can consider changes to the RTP that further reduce VMT and GHG emissions.
+Though the region's basic toolkit for fighting climate change has remained consistent since 2010, the State regularly updates the region's GHG and VMT targets and requires each RTP update to include a revised climate analysis that demonstrates the region's progress toward these new targets that accounts for state clean vehicle and fuel strategies and that updates the level of implementation of different local and regional strategies to reflect the policies and investments in the RTP.
+If this analysis finds that the RTP is not sufficient to meet regional targets, JPACT and Metro Council can consider changes to the RTP and other corrective actions to further reduce VMT and GHG emissions to meet regional targets.

-Prior to udpating the 2023 RTP project list, Metro estimated the gap between between the region's existing emissions under the 2018 RTP and its updated GHG reduction targets.
-The size and nature of the gap help to understand and anticipate the extent to which the 2023 may need to change in order to meet its climate targets, and what the needed changes might look like.
-Metro used VisionEval, which is the tool the state uses to set regional climate targets and is designed to allow users to evaluate and compare multiple different GHG reduction scenarios, to assess two scenarios:
+Prior to updating the 2023 RTP projects and programs, Metro estimated the gap between the region's existing emissions under the 2018 RTP and its updated GHG reduction targets.
+The size and nature of the gap help to understand and anticipate the extent to which the RTP may need to be updated to meet its climate targets, and what the needed changes might look like.
+Metro used VisionEval, which is the tool the State used to set the regional climate targets in the RTP and is designed to allow users to evaluate and compare multiple different GHG reduction scenarios, to assess two scenarios:

 The target scenario, which represents the Portland region's GHG/VMT reduction target.
-The region's emissions targets are based on a percentage reduction in 2005-level GHG emissions; the Target scenario applies these reductions to daily VMT per capita from 2005 to estimate target levels of daily VMT per capita for different milestone years.
+The region's emissions targets are based on a percentage reduction in 2005-level GHG emissions that is needed to be on track to meet statewide goals for 2050; the Target scenario applies these reductions to daily VMT per capita from 2005 to estimate target levels of daily VMT per capita for different milestone years.

-The STS+RTP18 scenario, which represents the GHG/VMT reductions due to adopted State and local/regional plans.
-State-level reductions are based on the Statewide Transportation Strategy (STS),51 which outlines the strategies that the State will take to reduce transportation-sector GHG emissions on variables such as the share of zero-emission vehicles, the carbon intensity of fuels, the balance of cars and trucks in the passenger fleet, vehicle turnover, and the cost of travel (accounting for the cost of various types of energy as well as state-implemented road pricing).
-Metro is required to use State assumptions about the carbon intensity of vehicles and fuels in its climate analysis, and can choose whether to adjust some pricing assumptions provided by the state.
-Local/regional reductions are based on the 2018 RTP, which included significant investments in transit, active transportation, travel demand and system management, and other GHG reduction strategies.
-In 2020, Metro staff made minor adjustments to some of the VisionEval inputs that represent the 2018 RTP in order to capture progress in implementing these strategies.52
+The STS+RTP18 scenario, which represents forecasted GHG/VMT reductions due to implementation of adopted State and local/regional plans.
+State-level reductions are based on the adopted Statewide Transportation Strategy (STS), which outlines the strategies that the State will take to reduce transportation-sector GHG emissions on variables such as the share of zero-emission vehicles, the carbon intensity of fuels, the balance of cars and trucks in the passenger fleet, vehicle turnover rates, and the cost of travel (accounting for the cost of various types of energy as well as State-led pricing programs, such as pay-as you-drive insurance, mileage based taxes (e.g. vehicle miles traveled fees), social cost recovery fee pricing (e.g., carbon tax), and congestion pricing).
+The State-adopted targets were set at a level that assumed that some combination of these forms of pricing would be implemented in Oregon by 2050.
+Metro must use the fleet- and technology-related assumptions in the RTP climate analysis as defined in the State's target rule methodology.
+Metro is allowed to rely on the other State-led actions in the STS